Alzheimer’s Disease is an illness that currently affects 1 in 11 seniors in Canada.

 Alzheimer’s disease is difficult for both sufferers and the loved ones who care for them.
 Sound, practical advice, along with adequate support, can help them face this experience with greater serenity.

 Do you have questions about Alzheimer’s disease?
 Talk to your pharmacist.
-He’s there to help!
+They're there to help!